Arbutus and Barinthus Bio Announce New Data from the IM-PROVE II Trial Showing that the Addition of Nivolumab Increased Rates of HBsAg Loss in People with Chronic Hepatitis B

 “These data demonstrated the impact of the combination of an immune stimulant such as VTP-300 and a low dose of the checkpoint inhibitor nivolumab in helping participants reach HBsAg loss,” said Dr. Leon Hooftman, Chief Medical Officer of Barinthus Bio.
 "While these are early data, the imdusiran, VTP-300 and low-dose nivolumab regimen is promising and is consistent with the data we are seeing from our HBV003 trial of VTP-300 plus low-dose nivolumab.”

-The poster from the presentation at AASLD 2024 can be accessed through the Arbutus website under Publications.
+The poster from the presentation at AASLD 2024 can be accessed through the Barinthus Bio website at: https://investors.barinthusbio.com/events-presentations

 IM-PROVE II Trial Details